Bernard van Praag: Work

-Leyden school
+Leiden school

-During his Leyden period (1972–84), Van Praag initiated and acted as leader of the Leyden School project, his main co-authors being Arie Kapteyn and Aldi Hagenaars.
+During his Leiden period (1972–84), Van Praag initiated and acted as leader of the Leiden School project, his main co-authors being Arie Kapteyn and Aldi Hagenaars.
 Van Praag argued in his Ph.D. dissertation (1968) that utility of money (called by Van Praag the "individual welfare function of income", WFI) could be seen as a cardinal concept.

 Based on this idea he devised a specific question module, the Income Evaluation Question (IEQ), intended to ask respondents which income level they would call "good", "sufficient", "bad", etc. The IEQ has been posed since 1970 to many thousands of respondents in large-scale surveys.
 Van Praag estimated the WFI for thousands of individuals in most countries of Western Europe.

 He discovered a preference drift (comparable to the hedonic treadmill), whereby the WFI of the individual depends on current income and shifts with rising income to the right.
 Kapteyn and Van Praag discovered reference drift, which means that individual welfare depends on the income of the reference group members.
 The analysis led to the estimation of subjective family equivalence scales and subjective definitions of poverty.
 He carried out several large-scale poverty studies for the European Union.

 Van Praag has also been active on econometric methodology, labour and health economics, conjoint or vignette analysis and the economics of ageing.
-The Leyden School may be seen as a precursor of modern happiness economics by about twenty years.
+The Leiden School may be seen as a precursor of modern happiness economics by about twenty years.
 In the words of Claudia Senik when reviewing Happiness Quantified:

 'Van Praag is one of the leading and inaugural figures of the field.
-In the early 1970s, Professor van Praag, with other colleagues, started this stream of the literature at the University of Leyden, hence the “Leyden School” denomination.
-With the current success of “happiness studies”, economists are re-discovering the contributions and intuitions of the Leyden school.'
+In the early 1970s, Professor van Praag, with other colleagues, started this stream of the literature at the University of Leiden, hence the “Leiden School” denomination.
+With the current success of “happiness studies”, economists are re-discovering the contributions and intuitions of the Leiden school.'

 Andrew Clark et al. in their authoritative survey comparing Van Praag's work with the happiness papers from 1990 onwards write:

-'One method that essentially inverts the question is that of the Welfare Function of Income, associated with the Leyden school in the Netherlands and, particularly, with Van Praag.
+'One method that essentially inverts the question is that of the Welfare Function of Income, associated with the Leiden school in the Netherlands and, particularly, with Van Praag.
 This predates the work on satisfaction by some years, with the first published article being Van Praag (1971).'